 If we take both the price and functionality into account, the smartest choice is still Reaper by Cockos.
 A bit hard to understand at first, but an incredible program overall.
 Make sure that you’ve read the manual and took the time to set up the user interface according to your needs before getting into serious music production with Reaper.
 You’ll be far more productive once you get to fully understand this great VST host!

 Step 2: Choosing the right VST plugins

 Instead, be patient when choosing your virtual instruments and effects.
-This page is a great place to start, as I’ve tried to list only the best free VST plugins in each category.
+This page is a great place to start, as I’ve tried to list only the best freeware VST plugins in each category.

 What you really need is a streamlined collection of audio software which will cover all of your music production needs.
 Take the time to examine the plugins on offer and pick only the ones you really need.
 Limit yourself to no more than three virtual compressors, equalizers, synthesizers, etc. Install only the tools which best suit your workflow and learn how to use them.
 Read the manuals, watch the video tutorials and spend some time experimenting with your software tools.